 Curve integration, the hypothesized functional role ascribed to long-range horizontal connections, is naturally based in differential geometry.
-The tangent, or the local linear approximation to a curve, abstracts orientation preference, and the collection of all possible tangents at each (retinotopic) position can be identified with the orientation hypercolumn (Hubel and Wiesel, 1977).
-Formally, since position takes values in the plane $\mathbb{R}^2$ (think of image coordinates x, y) and orientation in the circle $S^1$ (think of an angle $\theta$ varying between 0 and $2\pi$ ), the primary visual cortex can be abstracted as the product space $\mathbb{R}^2 \times S^1$ (Fig. 4).
+The tangent, or the local linear approximation to a curve, abstracts orientation preference, and the collection of all possible tangents at each (retinotopic) position can be identified with the orientation hypercolumn (Hubel & Wiesel, 1977).
+Formally, since position takes values in the plane \mathbb{R}^2 (think of image coordinates x, y) and orientation in the circle S^1 (think of an angle θ varying between 0 and 2π), the primary visual cortex can be abstracted as the product space $\mathbb{R}^2 \times S^1$ (see Figure 4).
 Points in this space represent both position and orientation to abstract visual edges of given orientation at a particular spatial (i.e., retinotopic) position.
 It is in this space that our modeling takes place.

 Since any single tangent is the limit of any smooth curve passing through a given (retinotopic) point in a given direction, the question of curve integration becomes one of determining how two tangents at nearby positions are related.
-(Colinearity, for example, asserts that the tangent orientation hardly changes for small displacements along the curve).
+(Collinearity, for example, asserts that the tangent orientation hardly changes for small displacements along the curve.)
 In general terms, the angular difference between RFs captures only one part of the relationship between nearby tangents; their relative spatial offset also must be considered.
-Thus, in the mathematical abstraction, relationships between tangents correspond to relationships between points in $\mathbb{R}^2 \times S^1$ .
-Physiologically, these relationships are carried by the long-range horizontal connections, with variation in retinotopic position corresponding to $\mathbb{R}^2$ , and variation along orientation hypercolumns corresponding to $S^1$ (Fig. A).
-Determining them amounts, in mathematical terms, to determining what is called a connection structure.
-As we discuss in the rest of this paper, the relationship between these two types of "connections", the mathematical and the physiological, is more than linguistic.
+Thus, in the mathematical abstraction, relationships between tangents correspond to relationships between points in $\mathbb{R}^2 \times S^1$.
+Physiologically, these relationships are carried by the long-range horizontal connections, with variation in retinotopic position corresponding to \mathbb{R}^2 , and variation along orientation hypercolumns corresponding to S^1 (see Figure 5).
+Determining them amounts, in mathematical terms, to determining what is called a con-